scribblr42/scribbles.github.io/_posts/2020-06-12-pg-intro-to-postgres.md

 **Tableau Online:**
 If you are a user of Tableau Online, unfortunately you are not able to roll your own data sources.
 But!
 Fear not.
 There are [Admin Insights](https://help.tableau.com/current/online/en-us/adminview_insights_manage.htm) you can use to build out visualisations.
-You are able to get access to TS User, TS Events and TS Web Requests.
+You are able to get access to TS User, TS Events and TS Web Requests (in beta currently [june 2020] - available using the [Early Feedback](https://prerelease.tableau.com/key/online_admin))  .
 Handy-ish, but better than nothing.

 ### Before you start building things